krogk/AgroPi/README.md

   </a>

   <p align="center">
-    Learn cultivation of plants and mushrooms through a Raspberry Pi driven monitoring system.
+    Learn cultivation of plants and mushrooms through a Raspberry Pi driven automated indoor garden.
     <br />
 </div>